 Might you be in a position to make a negligence claim for Duty of Care?
 You’re in safe hands with Direct2Compensation.
 Our advice is always honest, our claims process is transparent and effective, and you’ll have the peace of mind that comes with our no-win, no-fee approach.

 To find out more, or to start your claim today, call us on 01225 430285.
-If you prefer, we can call you back.
+If you prefer, .
 After just a few minutes on the phone, we’ll have enough information to allow our solicitors to get your claim started.